Skills first, flexibility later

 So, even if you are applying for a job that's advertised as being open to flexibility, don't waste the employer's time explaining why you need a certain arrangement.

 The fact is, you are applying for a job, and the process is no different if it is a full-time, part-time or flexible role.
 Plus the chances are that anyone else who applies will probably have their own reasons for wanting flexibility too.

-Think about why you are going for that job.
-Before hitting the ‘Send’ key, take another look at your cover letter; does it answer the following:
+Instead, think about why you are going for that particular job.
+And before hitting the ‘Send’ key, take another look at your cover letter, and make sure it answers the following: